Crayola Treasure Adventures: Gameplay

 The game plays as a virtual colouring book.
 The game contains 100 colouring book pages and 120 of Crayola's signature shades, which match up to their real-life equivalents.
 Different settings let the player apply colour either in the patchy style of a real crayon, or in a more smooth texture.
 The title has unlockable areas and pictures.

 Development

 A partnership between Crave Entertainment and Crayola to being Crayola themed video games into the market was announced on March 14, 2007.
 The game premiered at the 2007 E3.
 The title was due to be released onto store shelves in September of that year, but this was postponed to October.

 Reception

-Jeux Video felt the game's flaws would push aspiring artists to seek real-life colouring books instead.
-Den Of Geek felt it was an "excellent puzzle and colouring game for younger children".
-Pocket Gamer UK felt the title was much better as a virtual colouring book than as a game.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+Jeuxvideo.com felt that the game's flaws would push aspiring artists to seek real-life colouring books instead.
+Den of Geek felt it was an "excellent puzzle and colouring game for younger children".
+Pocket Gamer felt the title was much better as a virtual colouring book than as a game.
 Eurogamer disliked the tiny amount of adventure game content.